Classification of Module Categories for $SO(3)_{2m}$: -Temperley-Lieb algebra and subfactor

 \section{$SO(3)$-Temperley-Lieb algebra and $\mathcal{A}_{2m}$ subfactor}

 In Section \ref{sect:SO3-TL} we discuss an $SO(3)$-analogue of the Temperley-Lieb algebra.
 In Section \ref{sect:string_alg} we define the string algebras for an $SO(3)$ graph $\mathcal{G}$, that is, inclusions of finite dimensional algebras whose Bratteli diagram is given by $\mathcal{G}$, and realise the $SO(3)$-Temperley-Lieb elements inside this algebra using the cell systems classified in Section \ref{sect:cell-systems}.
 In Section \ref{sect:A2m-subfactor} we present a construction of a subfactor built from the $SO(3)$-Temperley-Lieb algebra, with principal graph coming from $\mathcal{A}_{2m}$, recovering a subfactor presented in \cite{izumi:1991}.
+In Section \ref{sect:GHJ} we comment on the application of the results of this paper to the realisation of the $SO(3)$ modular invariants by braided subfactors via an analogue of the Goodman-de la Harpe-Jones subfactors.